 Who am I?

+To summarise myself, the following comes to mind: enthusiastic and passionate PhD mathematics researcher.
 I strongly believe that the formal structure of the study of mathematics is reflective of my overall personality being a person who is inherently organised in my thinking and extremely rigorous in my approach to work.

 What are my current research interests?